yufeih/azure-docs-sdk-node/docs-ref-services/preview/ai-form-recognizer-readme.md

 `DocumentModelAdministrationClient` provides operations for managing (creating, reading, listing, and deleting) models in the Form Recognizer resource:

-- `beginBuildModel` starts an operation to create a new document model from your own training data set.
+- `beginBuildDocumentModel` starts an operation to create a new document model from your own training data set.
 The created model can extract fields according to a custom schema.
 The training data are expected to be located in an Azure Storage container and organized according to a particular convention.
 See the [service's documentation on creating a training data set][fr-build-training-set] for a more detailed explanation of applying labels to a training data set.
-- `beginComposeModel` starts an operation to compose multiple models into a single model.
+- `beginComposeDocumentModel` starts an operation to compose multiple models into a single model.
 When used for custom form recognition, the new composed model will first perform a classification of the input documents to determine which of its submodels is most appropriate.
 - `beginCopyModelTo` starts an operation to copy a custom model from one Form Recognizer resource to another (or even to the same Form Recognizer resource).
 It requires a `CopyAuthorization` from the target Form Recognizer resource, which can be generated using the `getCopyAuthorization` method.
 - `getResourceDetails` retrieves information about the Form Recognizer resource's limits, such as the number of custom models and the maximum number of models the resource can support.
-- `getModel`, `listModels`, and `deleteModel` enable managing models in the resource.
+- `getDocumentModel`, `listDocumentModels`, and `deleteDocumentModel` enable managing models in the resource.
 - `getOperation` and `listOperations` enable viewing the status of model creation operations, even those operations that are ongoing or that have failed.
 Operations are retained for 24 hours.

 Please note that models can also be created using the Form Recognizer service's graphical user interface: [Form Recognizer Studio (Preview)][fr-studio].